mgcooper/icemodel/icemodel/+icemodel/+verification/README.md

 ## Candidate Contract

+Candidates are model simulations to be compared with verification targets.
 `comparecase` accepts an in-memory `candidate` bundle or a `candidate_file`.
 `run_snow_verification_suite` can also receive a `candidate_provider` function handle.
 The provider receives one resolved case manifest row from `listcases`